 Opera Mariposa is a critically-acclaimed company working to make opera more accessible for all.
 As Canada’s first entirely, openly disability-led and run opera company, we’re dedicated to creating inclusive opportunities for emerging and underrepresented artists, and have been recognized as “[one of] Canada’s key indie players” (Opera Canada Magazine).
-Since 2012, our mainstage productions have been hailed as “well-honed” (Opera Canada), “delightful” (Review Vancouver) and “a stroke of genius” (The Voice), while our annual Benefit + Awareness events have raised over $100,000 to date for a variety of charities and healthcare programs.
+Since our launch in 2012, our mainstage productions have been hailed as “well-honed” (Opera Canada), “delightful” (Review Vancouver) and “a stroke of genius” (The Voice); our digital offerings have reached audiences around the globe; and our annual Benefit + Awareness events have raised over $116,000 for a variety of charities and healthcare programs.

 We believe that opera can be for everyone.
 We work with both disabled and non-disabled artists to present compelling, critically acclaimed programming that engages diverse communities.
-We love finding ways to welcome more people in, and have a mission to create opportunities for emerging and underrepresented artists and creatives.
+We love finding ways to welcome more people in, and to support emerging and underrepresented artists and creatives.

-Our passion for accessibility has led us to offer a wide array of free events and digital offerings; we also bring artists out into the community through the Repertory Concert Artist Program, and explore interdisciplinary works through the Mariposa Theatre Wing.
-In 2019 we became one of the founding members of Indie Opera West, a network of independent performing arts companies dedicated to fostering collaboration and innovation, building capacity, promoting equity and diversity, and supporting and advocating for the operatic art form across Western Canada.
-In 2021 we joined the Association for Opera in Canada and the Greater Vancouver Professional Theatre Alliance, and that same year, was also invited to represent accessibility interests on Actsafe Safety Association‘s Performing Arts Standing Committee.
+Our passion for accessibility has led us to offer a wide array of free events and content; we have also brought artists out into the community through our Repertory Concert Artist Program, and explored interdisciplinary works through the Mariposa Theatre Wing.
+In 2019 we became one of the founding members of Indie Opera West, a network of independent companies dedicated to fostering innovation and collaboration, building capacity, promoting equity and diversity, and supporting the operatic art form across Western Canada.
+We are members of the Association for Opera in Canada and the Greater Vancouver Professional Theatre Alliance, and currently advocate for accessibility on Actsafe Safety Association‘s Performing Arts Standing Committee.

 “Opera Mariposa stands at the forefront of Vancouver’s opera scene.”